UPPER OWYHEE RIVER

 Additional dates available upon request.
 Call for details.

 Included: Transportation from Boise to the river and back to Boise at the end of the trip.
 All snacks and meals beginning with lunch on the first day and ending with lunch on the last day.
-Use of our sleeping bags, pads, and tents (or bring your own gear and receive a $40 discount), dry bags, PFDs and wetsuits.
+Use of our sleeping bags, pads, and tents (or bring your own gear and receive a $40 discount), dry bags, PFDs and drysuit.

 Not Included: Cost does not include hotels stays before and after your trip, alcohol and guide gratuities.